shashidhar22/NeST/README.md

 3. Variant of Interest:

-The Summarize module within Kookaburra, allows for easy summarization of variants called from all samples in a study.
+The Summarize module within NeST, allows for easy summarization of variants called from all samples in a study.
 If a user specifies a list of variants of interest, a separate table will be created for these set of variants.
 The variants can be specified in ```.tsv```, ```.csv```, ```.xlsx``` format.
 And follows the format listed below

 | Chrom  | Gene   | RefAA | AAPos | AltAA |
 |:------:|:------:|:-----:|:-----:|:-----:|